 Would volunteers participate in an activity that required some effort and involved contributing personal data?
-Everybody that already has an existing disease or predisposition to a disease has a major interest in aiding research generally and obtaining effectiveness information.
-The Parkinson's initiative mentioned above is searching for 10,000 diagnosed Parkinson's patients to participate and has already reportedly signed up 7,000.
-Parkinson's only affects about 0.3 percent of the population.
+Everybody who already has an existing disease or predisposition to a disease has a major interest in aiding research generally and obtaining effectiveness information.
+The Parkinson's initiative mentioned above is searching for 10,000 diagnosed Parkinson's patients to participate and rapidly signed up 7,000.
+Given that Parkinson's only affects about 0.3 percent of the population this is an amazing level of participation.
 All of these volunteers contributed DNA and Brin reportedly contributed substantial funds to this project.

-Would such patient-supplied information be of much lower quality than physician-collected data or data from other sources?
+Would such patient-supplied information be of much lower quality than physiciancollected data or data from other sources?
 A patient-oriented scheme such as described above is not intended to replace but rather supplement physician-collected data and other existing efforts to identify therapeutic agents and protocols.